 If you have lost your green card, the U.S. Consulate General may be able to issue you a Boarding Foil (formerly known as transportation letter) that will permit you to return to the United States.
-In order to apply for a boarding foil at the U.S. Consulate General in Mumbai, you must submit a completed Form I-90 (available at http://www.uscis.gov/files/form/i-90.pdf), a photocopy of your passport, a police report regarding the loss of the green card, evidence of the most recent date of departure from the United states, a copy of your green card evidencing your legal permanent resident (LPR) status, and a recent passport-sized photographs of yourself to VFS, our offsite contractors.
-To find a nearest VFS office location, click here.
+In order to apply for a boarding foil at the U.S. Consulate General in Mumbai, the LPR must visit http://www.ustraveldocs.com/in, and schedule a Consular interview using a Category 2 appointment slot.
+Please bring the following documents to your Consulate appointment.

 All boarding foils issued by our office are valid for 30 days.
+You do not need to pay any fees to apply for a boarding foil.
 If your application for a boarding foil is approved and you fail to travel within the 30 day window, you will have to follow the same process to obtain a new boarding foil.

 I have a valid reentry permit (Form I-327) but have lost my green card or it is expired.
 May I travel to the U.S.?

 Per 8CFR 211.1, an alien in possession of a valid form I-327, Permit to reenter the United states (i.e. reentry permit), does not require a visa to reenter the United States.
-Therefore, you may travel with on only your valid reentry permit.
+Therefore, you may travel only with your valid reentry permit.